apache/maven-resolver-ant-tasks/examples/example7/readme.md

  See the License for the specific language governing permissions and limitations under the License.
 -->
-# Example 7 — using Maven Resolver Ant Tasks from a groovy script
+# Example 7 — using Maven Resolver Ant Tasks from a Groovy script

-This example shows how to define your dependencies in a groovy that uses AntBuilder.
+This example shows how to define your dependencies in a Groovy script that uses AntBuilder.

 - If you have groovy installed run `groovy run.groovy`
 - To run the groovy script via ant just do `ant run`